ProfilePic

 Restoring Your Eligibility

 To have more than one VA loan, you must have some entitlement remaining and meet the income and credit requirements of the lender for the second loan.
-When you want to use a new VA loan, your eligibility must first be restored, unless you have enough entitlement to cover the new home.
+When you want to use a new VA loan, your eligibility must first be restored unless you have enough entitlement to cover the new home.

 This is completed by filling out VA Form 26-1880 (surviving spouses will use VA Form 26-1817).
-This is the same form that's used when obtaining a Certificate of Eligibility.
+This is the same form used when obtaining a Certificate of Eligibility.
 You can mail the form, submit it online on the VA's website, or apply through your lender.
-The new Certificate of Eligibility will show you your basic entitlement and the amount that's currently being used from the previous loan.
+The new Certificate of Eligibility will show you your basic entitlement and the amount currently used from the previous loan.
 It does not disclose the additional entitlement amount that is available to you.
 Be aware that if you plan to reuse your entitlement, you might be paying a higher funding fee due to it being used previously.

 When you are ready to apply for a VA loan, NASB's VA mortgage team is here to help.
-Just give us a call at 855-465-0753.
+Call 888-661-1982.